Planning-Inspectorate/applications-service/README.md

 This uses [Semantic Release](https://semantic-release.gitbook.io/semantic-release/) to generate the release numbers for the artifacts.

+## Deployments

+- Builds in Azure DevOps are triggered automatically when pushing a branch or opening a PR on Github
+- Merging a PR will trigger a deployment to the `dev` environment (`main` branch is deployed)
+- Deploying to the `test` environment is manual.
+Run the `Applications Service Deploy` pipeline in Azure DevOps to do this.

 ## Releases

-TO DO

-## Deployments

-TO DO
+- Run the `Applications Service Release` pipeline in Azure DevOps to release to production
+- The pipeline uses [Semantic Release](https://semantic-release.gitbook.io/semantic-release/) to generate git tags, release notes and a [release on Github](https://github.com/Planning-Inspectorate/applications-service/releases), before deploying the build to the production environment

+## Code convention, linting, etc

-## Automatically format and lint code on git commit
+### Automatically format and lint code on git commit

 We use [husky](https://typicode.github.io/husky/#/) to format and lint code before committing.
 These are installed automatically when running `npm ci`.

-## Commit Message Format
+### Commit Message Format

 This repo uses [Semantic Release](https://semantic-release.gitbook.io) to generate release version numbers, so it is imperative that all commits are